-Our lead product candidate is atrasentan, a potent and selective endothelin A receptor antagonist that we are developing for the treatment of proteinuric glomerular diseases.
+Our lead product candidate is atrasentan, a potent and selective endothelin A receptor, or ETA receptor, antagonist that we are developing for the treatment of proteinuric glomerular diseases.
 In March 2021 we initiated a phase 3 trial of atrasentan called ALIGN for IgAN, and in April 2021 we initiated a phase 2 basket trial called AFFINITY for proteinuric glomerular diseases.
+We are preparing to initiate the phase 2 ASSIST trial evaluating atrasentan in patients with IgAN on stable doses of a renin-angiotensin system inhibitor, or RASi, and an SGLT2i.